When and where does the action resume?

 The Rugby Football League has confirmed a limited number of stadiums will be used when Super League returns.

-Proposals have been drawn up for the league to restart in August behind closed doors.

-Super League clubs have worked up three different models to get the season going again, all of which feature an August 16 start date.
+Super League clubs have worked up three different models to get the season going again, all of which feature an August 16 start date, and a restart group comprising RFL and Super League Europe executives has met this week.

-The versions make room for 22, 24 or 28 rounds of fixtures to be completed, culminating in grand finals in November, December or January.
+The versions under consideration make room for 22, 24 or 28 rounds of fixtures to be completed, culminating in grand finals in November, December or January.

 Golf

-The PGA tour is preparing to end its three-month hiatus on Thursday with the Charles Schwab Challenge at Colonial Country Club in Fort Worth.
+The PGA tour resumed on Thursday, with the world’s top five players heading a strong field at the Charles Schwab Challenge in Fort Worth.

 The European Tour has announced plans for a six-tournament ‘UK Swing’ behind closed doors, starting on July 22 with the British Masters and continuing through to the UK Championship at the end of August.

-The US Open at Winged Foot is listed for September 17-20 but the following week’s Ryder Cup at Whistling Straits remains shrouded in doubt.
+The US Open at Winged Foot is listed for September 17-20 but the following week’s Ryder Cup at Whistling Straits remains shrouded in doubt, with a growing belief that the event will fall if no fans are permitted.

 Tennis